ciwchris/blog/posts/2024-03-11-faking-time-and-logs.md

 ### Conclusion

 These changes in .NET are very much welcomed.
 The changes are not significant, but they are niceties.
-They make tests less brittle, there is less boilerplate and they lead developers in the right direction.
+They simplify tests, remove boilerplate and make tests less brittle.
+They lead developers in the right direction.